-First consider the linear parameter $\psi = \theta_1$.
+First, consider the linear parameter $\psi = \theta_1$.
 By the previous subsections, the Bayes posterior survivor value is $s(\psi) = \Phi(y_1^0 - \psi)$.
-This is in full accord with the usual confidence p-value and thus gives reproducibility.
+This is in full accord with the usual confidence p-value, and thus has reproducibility.

 But now suppose we add curvature to the interest parameter, so $\psi^c = \theta_1 + \gamma \theta_2^2/2$ and have γ positive so that the contours of ψ^c are cupped to the left.
 Then with increasing γ the p-value decreases from that $s(\psi) = \Phi(y_1^0 - \psi)$ under linearity, and the Bayes survivor s-value increases from that under linearity (Fraser, 2011).
-They change in opposite directions from the neutral linearity!
-Of course the frequency p-value has full reproducibility from its construction.
+They change in opposite directions from the neutral linearity.
+Of course, the frequency p-value retains full reproducibility from its construction.
 It follows then that Bayes or Jeffreys does not have reproducibility.
-This is a shocking result!
+This is a shocking result.
 And the Bayes approach should not hide the failure.
-Earlier versions of this phenomenon (Dawid et al., 1973) were attributed to marginalization, but the present example is more specific and attributes it to marginalization in the presence of a curved interest parameter.
+Earlier versions of this phenomenon (Dawid, Stone and Zidek, 1973) were attributed to marginalization, but the present example is more specific and attributes it to marginalization in the presence of a curved interest parameter.

-In this paper we determine where the information concerning an interest parameter is to be found in the likelihood function and in what form.
+In this paper, we determine where the information concerning an interest parameter is to be found in the likelihood function and in what form.
 This leads us to determine what sort of prior would extract this information concerning an interest parameter.
-We use a simple and familiar model, the gamma model, as counter example to Bayes, to illustrate the needed calculations and to see that they can only achieve second order accuracy and that this is at most for scalar interest parameters.
-More complex examples are not needed to demonstrate this failure.
-And in addition to this mitigated accuracy, the method requires intensive analysis and greater computational overhead than the routine frequency procedures.
-Of course the Bayesian calculations lead to nominal probabilities for a parameter and such does have appeal.
-But the price of that appearance of probability may be too high, when faced with its failures.
+We then use a simple and familiar model, the gamma model, as a counter-example to Bayes, to illustrate the needed calculations and to see that they can only achieve secondorder accuracy, in general.
+More complex examples are not needed to demonstrate the failure.
+And, in addition to this mitigated accuracy, the method requires intensive analysis and greater computational overhead than the routine frequency procedures.
+Of course, the Bayesian calculations lead to nominal probabilities for a parameter and such does have appeal.
+But the subjective derivation seems in conflict with reproducibility.

-2.4 Statistics and highest professional standards.
+2.4 Statistics and Highest Professional Standards

-Statistics, at the centre of science and community, deserves the highest professional standards for accuracy, precision, and reliability, as appropriate to the context.
-Of course there have been huge professional developments in methods for exploration and for discovery, and this is of immense value.
+Statistics, at the centre of science and community, deserves the highest professional standards for accuracy, precision and reliability, as appropriate to the context.
+Of course, there have been huge professional developments in methods for exploration and for discovery, and this is of immense value.
 But also there has been false discovery, and a need for verifications, along with the potential risks.
 Can these be serious?
 And is it more than just having liability insurance?
 Can things go wrong with statistics centrally involved?

 The risks can be serious and the consequences immense.
-An earthquake at L'Aquila, Italy on January 5, 2009 caused an estimated 300 deaths.
+An earthquake at L'Aquila, Italy, on January 5, 2009, caused an estimated 300 deaths.
 But it had been preceded by many small seismic shocks that alarmed people.
 A government authority appointed a committee of seismologists with statistical expertise that reported that there was no strong reason for a major quake.
 The people were reassured and returned to their usual activities but the major quake arrived and a legal court charged the committee members with manslaughter.

 The pain killer Vioxx was approved by the US Food and Drug Administration (FDA) in 1999 and then withdrawn by the pharmaceutical company Merck in 2004 after an acknowledged excess of cardiovascular thrombotic (CVT) events with Vioxx, in a placebo controlled study.
-However the available evidence for life-threatening risks had long been overwhelming and some 40,000 died as indicated by an FDA estimate; and Merck paid over five billion dollars in penalties and in settlements to benefit the injured and their survivors.
+However, the available evidence for life-threatening risks had long been overwhelming and some 40,000 died as indicated by an FDA estimate; and Merck paid over five billion dollars in penalties and in settlements to benefit the injured and their survivors.